galvestontx/malicious_prosecution/README.md

 Im reluctant to accept USD for reason's other than the ridiculous inflation Rate.
 Rather, it is related to 👇

-Biden allocated $350,000,000,000 of the American Rescue Plan Act (ARPA) funds, meant to help Americans struggling as a result of the pandemic, to be used instead as an "aid package" for encouraged more spending on police tech, despite local activists’ calls to fund life-sustaining food and housing programs.
+Biden allocated $350,000,000,000 of the American Rescue Plan Act (ARPA) funds, meant to help Americans struggling as a result of the pandemic to be used instead for purchasing advanced weapons to be used exclusively against Americans (inside of their homes).
+Biden encouraged more spending on police tech, despite local activists’ calls to fund life-sustaining food and housing programs.

 Police Are Buying Drones and Armored Vehicles With COVID Relief Funds